-Two teaching assistants are currently THRIVE trained including our Assistant SENCo.
-All other members of the teaching staff are supported by the THRIVE practitioners in understanding the basics of the THRIVE programme and how to bring the ideas and strategies into the classroom and school as a whole.
+One Teaching Assistant is currently undertaking a Trauma Informed Support course lead by CAST in order to work closely with children.
+All other members of the teaching staff are supported by the Trauma Informed Approach and consider how this can bring the ideas and strategies into the classroom and school as a whole.

 Training and advice is also provided on a needs led basis from our Babcock partners: Educational Psychology, Behaviour Support Team, Physical Difficulty Advisory teacher and the Communication and Interaction Team.
 We also work closely with Honeylands, Vranch House, the School Nurse Team, Health Visitors, CAMHS practitioners, and the Speech and Language Therapy service.